ggez/ggez/README.md

 # Status

 * Drawing API needs to be fleshed out, add shape drawing (or at least draw_rect)
-* Need to streamline game init and loading, figure out pipeline for creating contexts and gamestates, as well as exiting cleanly.
+* Need to figure out exiting cleanly.
-* Need to unify Context type better
-* Need to remove a lot of unwrap's
 * Need to make the example's resource paths work properly with `cargo run --example`
 * Need to implement the ability to replace the game state with the same context
 * Need more documentation